last update: February 12, 2023

 Another one of those places that may seem very bizarre to the eyes of a foreigner.
 A sort of "train themed" izakaya, the decor includes many items belonging to the railway world.
 The waitresses wear cute train conductor uniforms, and all food and drinks on the menu are presented in a special way to remember the world of the railways.

-Pratical guide, how to get to Akihabara
+How to get to Akihabara

-, and by the Hibiya line
+Infine, the area is served by the Hibiya line

 Map of Akihabara, Tokyo